Notification close image

 Impact Cost = (103.93 – 102.75) ÷ 102.75 × 100 = 1.15%

-These examples show how even small gaps in prices can lead to a measurable impact cost.
-Understanding how to calculate impact cost helps you better manage large trades in varying market conditions.
+These examples show how even small differences in price can create a measurable impact cost.
+Understanding how to calculate it helps you grasp how trades behave in different market conditions.

 Importance of Impact Cost in Market Liquidity